JanHalozan/JanHalozan.github.io/_posts/2019-01-25-shield-shader.markdown

 ## Conclusion

 We have managed to produce a nice effect that is not limited to just spheres.
 We can use it as a force field, a shield or any other stylized effect.
 ASE also simplifies things quite a bit with providing some out of the box blocks such as Fresnel, Desaturate, and Panner.
 The code for the shader is available below.
 You can edit it in ASE.
+The shader is inspired by [AdultLink's HoloShield](https://github.com/AdultLink/HoloShield) whish is a similar shader but on steroids.
+It does however lack support for mobile devices which was crucial in my case.

 ## Code